- Website Builders

 - Marketing & SEO Basics

 Collectively Wix and Weebly have helped over 210 million users to create a website.
 This makes them two of the largest website builder brands on the market.
 They both have their own loyal following who would gladly tell you the reasons why their brand is best but, we needed to find out for ourselves.
-So, this article gets underneath the skin of each website builder to find out which one is truly better.
+So, this article gets underneath the skin of each website builder to find out which one is truly better in the Wix vs Weebly battle.

 Wix started in 2006 and has worked hard to gain a reputation as one of the best website builder solutions out there.
 They are renowned for their excellent user interface, great template designs, flexible design capabilities, and their Corvid code editor that allows you to create custom web applications for your site.